 When I began using essential oils three years ago, I never imagined how many ways they would help my family become healthier.
 People who have not yet been introduced to essential oils often ask me what I use them for.
 Sometimes, I’m a bit at a loss for words because they’re so integrated into our daily lives.

 For this post, I tried to think of the main ways we use oils in everyday life, as a family.
 I’ll include links to recipes and other posts so you can learn more if you’re interested.

 First, I think it’s important to point out that all essential oil companies are not created equal.
 There are a lot of choices available and many of them are diluted or contain added fillers and artificial chemicals.
-For this reason and many more (details in a future post), I use only dōTERRA essential oils.
+Be careful to research your essential oil company for ethical, sustainable, and quality practices before you buy.

 Check out the primary ways we use essential oils in our house every day that I’ll cover in this article!